Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Solving the coordination problem

 To minimize the collision probability, we employ the probability of two sensors being together in the active set as a cost $d_{u,v}=p_A(\{u,v\})$, where the total cost of a cluster $\mathcal{C}$ is given by the sum of the pairwise costs in the cluster:

-The $\frac{1}{2}$ factor is due to the undirected nature of the cluster: as pairs of nodes are not ordered, each pair is counted twice.
-Note that the total cost is equivalent to the failure probability of the MAC scheme.
+Note that the total cost summed over all clusters is equivalent to the failure probability of the scheme if $|\mathcal{A}|=2$, i.e., only one pair of sensors can be active at any time.

 We employ a divisive clustering approach~\cite{roux2018comparative}, which tries to minimize this total cost at each step in a greedy fashion.
 This approach significantly outperformed agglomerative and K-means clustering in our experiments.
-We use a modified version of the DIANA clustering algorithm~\cite{kaufman2009finding}.
-The steps for the algorithm are as follows: \begin{enumerate} \item Start with the whole set $\mathcal{N}$ in the same cluster; \item Among the current clusters, choose the one with the largest total cost $d(\mathcal{C})$; \item Split the cluster by choosing the sensor with the largest total cost from the rest and create a new cluster; \item Place sensors that are more similar to the new cluster than the original one in the new cluster; \item Iterate the splitting procedure to get $2^M$ clusters. \end{enumerate} If $A>2$, we can design a simple heuristic that assigns nodes to strategies one at a time, starting from the node with the highest probability and going down the list, so that every node is assigned to the strategy that maximizes the success probability for the subset of nodes that were already assigned.
+We use a modified version of the DIANA clustering algorithm~\cite{kaufman2009finding}, which starts from a single cluster, then iteratively splits the cluster by dividing the highest-cost cluster, starting from the highest-cost node in it.
+If $A>2$, we need to consider nodes one at a time, starting from the highest-probability one and assigning each node to a strategy iteratively.
+This heuristic is relatively simple and usually has a small optimality gap, but also requires full knowledge of the activation probability matrix.